 Methodology / Where we get our data

-Credible is a personal loans marketplace that partners directly with 19 lenders to offer loans for a wide range of credit profiles and loan purposes.
+Credible is a personal loans marketplace that partners directly with dozens of lenders to offer loans for a wide range of credit profiles and loan purposes.
 Because of these relationships, we have access to current personal loan trends and data based on real-time approvals and borrower activity.
 We also have access to historic rate data, along with rate data by credit score, loan purpose, and loan amount, approval rates overall and by lender, and more.
 The data we use is primary source data, updated monthly or weekly, and does not include any personally identifiable information about borrowers.